Practical supplies for real developing events.

 Rodent-borne illness / hantavirus readiness

 These are practical categories for safer cleanup and prevention.
-Specific monetized affiliate links can be added once Kevin’s affiliate accounts/tags are ready.
+Product links are tied to the real household problem, not panic-buying.

 Respiratory protection